Z Pulsed Power Facility

 Overhead view from a fisheye lens of the Z machine at Sandia National Laboratory.
-Due to the extremely high voltage, the power feeding equipment is submerged in concentric chambers of 2 megalitres (2,000 m³) of transformer oil and 2.3 megalitres (2,300 m³) of deionized water, which act as insulators.
+Due to the extremely high voltage, the power feeding equipment is submerged in concentric chambers of 2 megalitres (2,000 m^{3}) of transformer oil and 2.3 megalitres (2,300 m^{3}) of deionized water, which act as insulators.
 Nevertheless, the electromagnetic pulse when the machine is discharged causes impressive lightning, referred to as a "flashover", which can be seen around many of the metallic objects in the machine.